Place

 We at the Conservancy work hard to find win-win outcomes for even the most challenging of circumstances.
 This is especially hard to do when the City Attorney’s office is not following its own rules and enabling Catholic Charities to demolish a significant historic building.

-The Conservancy has filed not one but two appeals (the first was rejected, and we’re awaiting a response on the other) with the City to intervene in the demolition of this 1924 historic building, significant both architecturally and for its Jewish and labor movement heritage.
+The Conservancy has filed not one but four appeals (the first was rejected, and two others were denied without substantive explanation) with the City to intervene in the demolition of this 1924 historic building, significant both architecturally and for its Jewish and labor movement heritage.

 How You Can Help